The Guardians made me do it!

 Mommy’s book of lies is born

 Now, for the next step.
 How would I pull this off?
-Parents drive themselves absolutely, bat-shit crazy trying to cover tracks to keep the lie alive.
+Parents drive themselves absolutely, bat-shit crazy trying to cover tracks to keep the lie alive, as I ranted about HERE.
 Even with planning, there are those unforseen instances .
 Example: Tooth fairy is trying to deliver money, but little brother is in same room and still wide awake!
 What to do?
 Well, the book takes care of that.
 And here’s the great thing about it.
 It can be “delivered” to your house at any time, not just the day you bring your first child home from the hospital, like it did with us.
 This book gave me instructions on how Santa, Easter Bunny, Tooth Fairy, etc. would work in our house.
 It also let me know how to contact all of them.
 They know not to compare stories with other kids about how it works in their houses, because everyone gets a different book, and sometimes the other kids don’t even know it exists!

 Here’s a bit of what my book includes: Santa and Easter Bunny work with me.
 Santa’s elves help keep an eye on them, but I report to Santa,too.
 I will discuss a lot about what they want, because Santa sometimes needs more info.
 This is great if you can’t find something they want, but want to suggest an alternative.
 I buy the stuff, too, so you may see gifts stored in the basement, and my budget has more to do with what you get than how good you’ve been, like on the Santa-only plan.
 After we know they’re asleep, we’ll signal Santa to come and then help him put the gifts out.
 This is a save in case anyone wakes up and sees us.
 I’ll talk more about Santa in our house in a holiday post.
 Oh, and what about when kids in class started talking about that little shit Elf on a Shelf?
 Easy.
 I had requested that we didn’t get ours until all of my children were born.
 He was probably coming this year.
 And he did.
 Was I going to stress about making sure I moved Hershey Doodis Nadler every night?
 Hell no!
 Because I told my kids that the letter that came with him for just the mommy and daddy said that sometimes when he finds a spot he likes he may want to return to it for a few nights.
 Also, because they’re such great kids, we got a special spray for him, so he doesn’t lose his magic if we touch him.
 Carefully, and adults only.
 Easter Bunny works about the same.
 Our Tooth Fairy is awesome.
 When they lose a tooth, they give it to us.
 We have to make sure they’re asleep before she’ll come, then we’ll slip it under their pillow.
 This way, if they woke up while we were slipping money in, we would abort mission and say we were trying to put the tooth under, but they woke up so now we can’t.
 Obviously, we never leave the tooth and just plant the money.